hamza-sahin/freedx-backtest/tv-readme.md

 █ Our strategy template empowers TradingView users to effortlessly backtest any indicator, enhancing their trading strategy's effectiveness.
-In addition, users can create automated alerts and create seemless connection to FreedX.
+In addition, users can create automated webhook alerts from the template.
 This document details our template's features and how to utilize them effectively.

 █ [b]TRADE DATE SETTINGS[/b]